junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Amy read from the book that River has to break her wrist

-Dean/Amy talks about Doctor vs Rory, Amy's choices, normal life vs adventure, talking about "the other life" and maybe runaway, make Dean think Sam → prepare for ending to understand/call Sam, Dean realize he's angry/jealous/unfair to Sam; Amy talk about feeling, what's love like → prepare for ending confession with Cas, Dean start understand about feeling
+Dean/Amy talks about Doctor vs Rory, Amy's choices, normal life vs adventure, talking about "the other life" and maybe the truth is not about whereto but runaway, make Dean think Sam → prepare for ending to understand/call Sam, Dean realize he's angry/jealous/unfair to Sam (extend a bit more to show Dean/Cas actually visited Sam before heading out); Amy talk about feeling, what's love like → prepare for ending confession with Cas, Dean start understand about feeling (extend/memory a bit about post-purgatory, Dean topside first a few days, then Cas)

+Dean: "You know it sounds really strange, the weeping angel and the actual angel, I was so used to angel being only dudes like him" Amy: "Are other angels all like him?"
+Dean: "No, there is no one like him."

 Dean: "I might have an idea what's happening here" (intro the book)